Divya Victor: Critical reception

-National Book Critics Circle Board member Diego Báez has described Victor as a "globally minded, locally rooted, exceedingly brilliant poet."
+National Book Critics Circle board member Diego Báez has described Victor as a "globally minded, locally rooted, exceedingly brilliant poet."
 Mandana Chaffa, a National Book Critics Circle Fellow, describes her work as "a powerful political act" that is "yet it is first and foremost a poetic act, one that is not to be missed."
 Her book CURB has been described by Cathy Park Hong as "Layered, rich, and epic…incredible collection that must be read and re-read."
 Don Mee Choi called it "innovative…a powerful spell against empire's geography."
-Pen America's judges citation for the Pen American Open Book Award describes CURB as "a remarkable book of poetry…a stunning historical document" and "brilliantly inventive."
+Pen America's judges citation for the PEN Open Book Award describes Curb as "a remarkable book of poetry…a stunning historical document" and "brilliantly inventive."

 Amitava Kumar, the Indian writer and journalist, has remarked that Victor's Kith describes "so well our locked destinies and, at the same time, perhaps because of their wit, or vitality, or compassion, deliver us into liberated zones of heightened consciousness."